Sumanth-Siddareddy/FederatedProximal/README.md

       -  Rotation: ±90
       - Width and Height Shifts: ±10%
       - Horizontal and Vertical Flips: Randomly applied

+- **Load Data:**
+   The dataset has two folders training and testing already, and we use training, testing set to split among all the clients in NON-IID format, train the model using fedprox algorithm and we keep a copy of original testing data (1311 images) for evaluating the model

 ## Code Information
 - **Language:** Python